 Discussion board postings are often graded and should be well written.
 All postings should be answered completely with an answer written in your own words (not written word for word from your textbook or the Internet) and should include some commentary from you on what you think of the subject matter and any local perspective that you know of or have researched.
 If appropriate, you should include a citation of any sources that you are using.

 Your response should always be respectful and can include additional questions that you have, additional resources in regard to the question, or additional information that you can add to the student's response.
+Be sure to adhere to proper Netiquette when posting to the discussion board and email.

 It is recommended that you create your discussion board postings in a word processing program and then copy and paste the content into your posting.
 We encourage this because sometimes the Internet connection will timeout while you are writing your posting.